 Explore your creative side with a step into a floristry career pathway

-You will learn the skills and techniques use in creating floral arrangements/designs using different vases/vessels.
+You will learn skills and techniques use in creating wired wedding work, preparing quotes for clients and interpreting design briefs.
 This course is one of a series of skill sets designed to be a pathway to a rewarding floristry career.